-- 12. The Applicant must prepare a Blast Management Plan for the development to the satisfaction of the Planning Secretary.
-This plan must: - be prepared by a suitably qualified expert whose appointment has been approved by the (a) Planning Secretary; - (b) be prepared in consultation with Council and EPA, and submitted to the Planning Secretary for approval prior to the commencement of construction activities; (c) - describe the measures that would be implemented to ensure: - best management practice is being employed; and - compliance with the relevant conditions of this consent; - include a road closure protocol if blasting occurs within 500 metres of a public road; - include a specific blast fume management protocol, to demonstrate how emissions will be (e) minimised including risk management strategies if blast fumes are generated; and - include a monitoring program for evaluating the performance of the development including: (f) compliance with the applicable criteria; and - minimising fume emissions from the site.
+- 12. The Proponent must prepare a Blast Management Plan for the project to the satisfaction of the Planning Secretary.
+This plan must: - (a) be prepared by a suitably qualified expert whose appointment has been approved by the Planning Secretary; - (b) be prepared in consultation with Council and EPA, and submitted to the Planning Secretary for approval prior to the commencement of construction activities; - (c) describe the measures that would be implemented to ensure: - best management practice is being employed; and - compliance with the relevant conditions of this approval; - (d) include a road closure protocol if blasting occurs within 500 metres of a public road; - (e) include a specific blast fume management protocol, to demonstrate how emissions will be minimised including risk management strategies if blast fumes are generated; and - (f) include a monitoring program for evaluating the performance of the project including: - compliance with the applicable criteria; and - minimising fume emissions from the site.

-The Applicant must implement the plan as approved by the Planning Secretary.
+The Proponent must implement the plan as approved by the Planning Secretary.